Alex1249/GetVkMeToken/README.md

 # GetVkMeToken
-Get a Vk Me token.
+Vk has closed the possibility of obtaining a Vk Me token.
+But with this code, you can get it.